 How Much Is The Train From Copenhagen to Oslo?

 Approach booking your tickets like you would booking flights.
-The earlier and the more flexible you are, the cheaper.
+The earlier and the more flexible you are, the cheaper it will be.
+And expect to switch trains at least once, up to three times, depending on your choice.

 How Would Your Train Ride Look Like?

-If you go for the Copenhagen-Gothenburg-Oslo option, here is how the journey will go:
+If you go for the Copenhagen-Gothenburg-Oslo option, here is how the journey will go, based on my own experience on this route:

 – Although high-speed trains to Sweden now require border controls and identity checks before you even board the train, the Öresund is a regional train.
 You would stop at the border of Sweden instead.